SquareGPS/navixy-api/docs/user-api/backend-api/resources/tracking/asset/asset_groups.md

 #### Errors

-* 201 - Not found in the database - when there are no asset or no group with asset in the db.
+* 201 - Not found in the database - if there is no group in the db.
+* 291 - All assets in the request must be accessible - if there are assets in the request that are not accessible to the user.
 * 290 - Asset already assigned to a group - if `force_reassign` is `false` and asset is already assigned to a group.
 Response will contain `assigned_assets` - list of asset group objects described [here](#asset-group-object-entry) that are already assigned to a group.